Lake Placid Restaurants Reviews Winter 2025

 Simply Gourmet: Another favorite sandwich spot and I almost always order the Marcy.
 Except when I’m getting a breakfast burrito.
 We frequent the location on Saranac Avenue, although their Main Street shop has the same sandwich menu.

 Dack Shack: Sharing a kitchen with Simply Gourmet, the Dack Shack is more of a locals joint.
 Nothing fancy but decent burgers, salads and soups.
+They also have great fish and chips for the best price around.
 Located just a short hop from our house, we go and sit at the bar a lot.
 In nice weather you can grab some Adirondack chairs on the front lawn.

-Rivertrail Beerworks: We returned to Rivertrail Beerworks in Saranac Lake for a second visit since their opening in fall 2024, and it’s still great — especially with a group sitting at their picnic tables out back.
+Rivertrail Beerworks: We’ve returned to Rivertrail Beerworks in Saranac Lake several times since their opening in fall 2024, and it’s consistently great — especially with a group sitting at their picnic tables out back.
 It’s owned by the same guys who own and run the Lake Placid Pub & Brewery and Big Slide, so the quality is very comparable.
 Beer was great.
 Fish and chips were excellent.
+And it accommodates large groups well.

 Heritage Indian Grill: We returned to the new-ish Indian restaurant in town, which opened summer 2024.
 Another tasty meal for when you’re in the mood for something other than pub food.
 Chicken Tikka Masala, Lamb Rogan Josh and Garlic Naan — yum!
 The location (down from Hannaford’s and the laundromat) leaves something to be desired, but the interior space was freshly decorated and nice.